 Dame Cathy Warwick was Chief Executive of the Royal College of Midwives for 9 years and now works independently.
 Cathy is also Honorary Professor of Midwifery and an Honorary Professor of Midwifery at Kings College London.
 In 2006 she was awarded a CBE for services to Midwifery and Healthcare and in 2017 was made a Dame.
 Cathy lectures, writes and advises on midwifery issues with a particular interest in the organisation of care and the promotion of choice for women.
-Cathy has travelled widely both on her own and with her family, visiting midwifery units in America, Sri Lanka and South Africa and has previously led successful midwifery study tours to China, India, South Africa, Nepal and Cuba.
+Cathy has travelled widely both on her own and with her family, visiting midwifery units in America, Sri Lanka and South Africa.
+Professor Warwick has previously led successful midwifery study tours to China, India, South Africa, Nepal, Brazil, Cuba, Vietnam and Sri Lanka.

 * For those who do not wish to visit Hiroshima, we recommend a visit to Naoshima 'Art Island' on the inland sea near to Okayama.

 The ground only cost of the tour is US $5,152 per person sharing